 Using Docker layers wisely

 Each command in your Dockerfile creates a new layer.
-Combine commands where appropriate to reduce the number of layers.
+Combine commands where appropriate to reduce the number of layers for example:

 RUN npm install && npm cache clean --force